-That said, sometimes the best way to see the ‘real Hanoi’ is by avoiding the touristy trips to Sa Pa or Ha Long Bay.
+Sometimes, the best way to see the ‘real Hanoi’ is by avoiding the touristy trips to Sa Pa or Ha Long Bay.
 Instead, consider heading out into the city itself for a few days.

-You can rent ‘swan boats’ on the lake near Tay Ho, or shop at a few of Hanoi’s countless markets.
+You can rent ‘swan boats on the lake near Tay Ho or shop at a few of Hanoi’s countless markets.
 The city’s stalls sell everything from Adidas shoes to pots and pans.

 There is also an abundance of spiritual activities in Hanoi.
 If that’s something you want to explore for yourself, consider a visit to one of the city’s splendid temples, such as the One Pillar Pagoda.

-Beside the Pagoda, you will even get to see a large depiction of what could happen to you in your next life.
+Besides the Pagoda, you will even get to see a large depiction of what could happen to you in your next life.

-If you are one of those who ‘use hands to do evil deeds’, for example, you will be born into a ‘species with no hands’ in your next life.
+If you are one of those who ‘use hands to do evil deeds, for example, you will be born into a ‘species with no hands’ in your next life.

 If you enjoy the spiritual aspects of travel, the city of Hanoi is also known as one of the best places on earth to seek out a psychic or tarot reading.